Walk, Run, Kayak

-You are, of course, welcome to enjoy walking or running on shared use trails like the Pakihi Track, Dunes Trail, Te Waiti and Whakaumu.
-In addition, there are trails that are only for walking and running, such as:
+You are welcome to walk or run on shared-use trails like the Pakihi Track, Dunes Trail, Te Waiti Track and Whakaumu Track.
+In addition, the region has many trails that are only for walking and running, such as:

 - Motu Falls and Whinray Reserve (Motu)

 - Eastwoodhill Arboretum (near Gisborne)

 - Hukutaia Domain (near Opotiki)

 - Onekawa Te Mawhai Regional Park (Ohiwa near Opotiki)

 - Nga Tapuwae o Toi (Whakatane).